thomersch/Mikrowelle-OS/README.md

 Mikrowelle OS is a static page generator for podcast websites and feeds.

-Tested on Python 2.7 and 3.3.
+Tested on Python 2.7 and 3.4.
 Will not work under Python 2.6, please update in this case.
-I strongly recommend Python 3.3, because it's the _future_.
+I recommend using Python 3.4, when possible.

 ## Feature List